This post may contain affiliate links. Learn more.

 Inspired by the loose boxing trunks worn by…drum roll…boxers, boxer shorts fit more loosely on the skin than briefs and don’t have the elasticized leg openings that keep the fabric tight against the leg.

 Boxers are ideal for bigger men who are fit and muscular.
 If you have skinny chicken legs, then boxers may not be for you, because they’ll draw further attention to your thin lower limbs.

 The hybrid: Boxer Briefs

 The name says it all, i.e., boxer briefs combine the elements of briefs and boxers into a type of underwear that’s very popular among today’s men.
-Boxer briefs have the tighter fit of briefs (because of Lycra or another fiber added to their fabric), with the shape of boxers.
+Boxer briefs have the tighter fit of briefs (because of Lycra or another fiber added to their fabric) plus the shape of boxers.

 Boxer briefs offer a best-of-all-worlds scenario in that there’s extra fabric to cover the thigh area, while you get the kind of man-junk support that briefs provide.
-But they’re not too tight, or too loose, which makes them the choice of many men.
+They’re not too tight or too loose, which makes them the choice of many men.